-But how do you know when a wet basement is only a temporary issue and when it calls for drastic measures?
-Let’s dive into the signs of a leaking basement and the process you’ll need to undertake to fix it.
+But how do you determine when a wet basement is a temporary problem or when it necessitates more urgent action?
+Let’s explore the indicators of a leaking basement and the steps required to address it.

 - Cooler temperatures as a result of increased moisture in the air